Questions and Answers: Excerpts from interviews with Chris Runckel,

 The easiest

-mistake to make is not to spend enough time exploring
+mistake to make is not to spend enough time exploring options in terms

-example, Shanghai and Guangzhou in China are both great places to site
+Guangzhou in China are both great places to site a project but both

-a project but both have become relatively expensive in terms of labor,
+have become relatively expensive in terms of labor, rents and other

-all cost factors ore examined and compared.
+quite competitive when all cost factors are examined and compared.

 How can a company